inspire-1a03/pip-2021/exercise2.md

 ## Deliverables from this exercise
 In this exercise, you will create the following deliverables:
-- Your working project website, which will contain the rest of your analyses.
+- Your working project website, which will contain all of the deliverables from this module.

 **IMPORTANT:** as part of this exercise, you will populate your project website with the deliverables you created using Google Sheets in [Exercise 1](exercise1).
 <br>